USS James Adger: North Atlantic Blockading Squadron, 1863

 Four days later, James Adger — not yet repaired — received orders to Wilmington for duty with the North Atlantic Blockading Squadron.
 Arriving Wilmington on 27 July, she was stationed off New Inlet, where five days later she assisted Iroquois and Mount Vernon in taking Confederate steamer Kate.
 On 8 November, with the assistance of Niphon she captured Cornubia, an iron side wheeler bringing in a valuable cargo of arms, ammunition, and chemicals.
 Moreover, a package of documents thrown overboard before the capture, when plucked out of the sea, divulged information so important to the South that Cornubia's captain lamented, "though the Cornubia is a small vessel the Confederate Government could better have afforded to lose almost any other..."
 The next morning, James Adger took Confederate steamer Robert E. Lee coming into Wilmington from Bermuda with a cargo of arms and Army clothing sorely needed by Lee's soldiers.
 Schooner Ella, approaching Wilmington with a cargo of salt and yard goods from Nassau, Bahamas, was James Adger's next victim, surrendering on 26 November.

 Without the normal overhaul periods due ships and men, service was taking a daily toll in wear and tear.
 When the ship's long postponed repairs could be delayed no longer, James Adger sailed north and decommissioned at Philadelphia on 28 December for the necessary yard work.

 South Atlantic Blockading Squadron, Caribbean, 1864-1865

 After recommissioning on 17 June 1864, James Adger served in the South Atlantic Blockading Squadron until the end of the war.
 On 21 April 1865, Secretary Gideon Welles ordered her to Mariguana Passage (now Mayaguana Passage) in the Bahamas to escort a convoy of California-bound ships.
 Following a visit to New York, she cruised in the Caribbean off Panama and Colombia from August 1865-February 1866.

 James Adger decommissioned at New York Navy Yard on 2 May and was sold at New York to James B. Campbell on 9 October.

+James Adger was demolished on Apple Island in Boston Harbor.

 As of 2005, no other ship in the United States Navy has been named James Adger.